Snowfork/snowbridge/core/packages/contracts/README.md

 BEEFY commitment & proofs extracted from `../test/beefy-relay.log` and copied into:
 * `test/beefy/data/beefy-commitment.json`

-For updating `basic-commitment.json`:
+To update `basic-commitment.json`:
 1. Search for `Sent SubmitFinal transaction` in `beefy-relay.log`
 2. Copy into `test/beefy/data/beefy-commitment.json`

 ### Message bundles

-Message bundles are extracted from `../test/parachain-relay.log` and copied into:
+Message bundles are extracted from `../test/parachain-relay.log` and copied into `test/channels/data/basic-commitment.json`.
-* `test/channels/data/basic-commitment.json`
-* `test/channels/data/incentivized-commitment.json`

-For updating `basic-commitment.json`:
+To update `basic-commitment.json`:
 1. Search for `Sent transaction BasicInboundChannel.submit` in `parachain-relay.log`
 2. Copy the necessary fields into `test/channels/data/basic-commitment.json`

-For updating `incentivized-commitment.json`:
-1. Search for `Sent transaction IncentivizedInboundChannel.submit` in `parachain-relay.log`
-2. Copy the necessary fields into `test/channels/data/incentivized-commitment.json`